-Nose: light vanilla, lemon cookies, fresh bread, hints of musty/funky oak, light mint
+Nose: light vanilla, lemon cookie, fresh bread, hints of musty/funky oak, faint mint

 Taste: vanilla, lemon-lime soda, light musty oak, baked goods (lemon squares, sugar cookies, rice crispy treats), slight floral & minty spice

-Finish: medium in duration, easy warmth, vanilla, simple syrup, fading citrus with waves of light baking spice
+Finish: medium in duration with easy warmth – vanilla, simple syrup, fading citrus with waves of light baking spice

 Rating: 3/5 🦃